noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - design your data model for requests that are evenly distributed across partitions
   - updating a single attribute in an item requires rewriting the entire item
   - the recommended item size is under 4kb
+  - colocate hot data to a table thats equally distributed across partitions
+    - cold data should be deleted via TTL or moved to s3
 - read through the architecture section below, then read through it again
 - monitoring and troubleshooting: watch your metrics
   - autoscaling takes time to get right, ensure your target utilization matches the spikes in your request patterns